I have done a post on Enlightenment and I decided to do a page where I can set out more precisely what I think it is.

 When you have nonduality there are no longer two things.
 Either you perceive everything as part of you.
 Or there is no you.
 This second type of Enlightenment is the most difficult to explain.
 Both types are very much to do with the senses.

-When a sound begins, a new consciousness is created that listens to the sound.
+With the second type of Enlightenment, when a sound begins, a new consciousness is created that listens to the sound.
 Because we hear different sounds at the same time, there are new consciousnesses coming into existence and going out of existence all the time.
 When the sound ends then the consciousness ends.
 There is no central consciousness.

 None of these consciousnesses perceive themselves to be separate from that which they perceive.
 That is why some people say that the sounds perceive themselves.
 I don't think this is a helpful way of thinking about it though.